-Students who obtained an F grade for any required module should re-sit the examination or re-submit assignments depending on the requirements of module assessment and the DigiPen (Singapore) Department Chair/SIT Program Director's decision.
-Only 1 re-sit attempt is allowed for a module with examination.
-Students will be required to remodule if they are unable to pass the re-sit attempt.
+Students who have obtained F grade for any module are required to re-sit or re-submit assignment(s) depending on the requirements of the module assessment and DigiPen (Singapore)Department Chair/ SIT Program Leader's decision.
+In the event that the student fared poorly in the continual assessments, the student has to re-take the entire module, i.e. re-module, as decided by DigiPen (Singapore) Department Chair/SIT Program Leader.

+Students with F grade are only allowed one (1) re-sit/re-submission attempt per module.
+Students will be required to re-module if they are unable to pass the re-sit/re-submission attempt.